 Social dogs, Akitas tend to stick with their human packs.
 While affectionate with people they know, they are generally aloof and reserved with strangers.
 Protective by nature, they may even exhibit aggression if they feel that their humans are threatened.
 Considering this, it is important to properly introduce them to family and friends, especially if they will be entering the family home.
 If you want a dog that will get along with everyone, they may not be the ideal breed for you.

-2. They are Prone to Dog Aggression
+2. The Akita is Prone to Dog Aggression

 Dominant and strong-willed, Akitas are infamous for being aggressive with other dogs.
 In particular, they do not mix well with those of the same sex; as such, it’s probably best not to leave two females or two males alone unsupervised (unless you don’t mind coming home to a dog fight).
 Unfortunately, this means that many will never be “dog park” dogs.
 Given their large size, it’s easy to see how they can easily inflict injuries with the swing of a paw (especially if the other party is a small dog).
 With that said, it’s not unheard of for some Akitas to be social butterflies; in the end, it’s down to their individual temperament.

 The largest of Japanese Spitz dogs, many of them weigh over 100 pounds.
+These are large powerful dogs.

-4. They Can Get Bored Easily
+4. The Akita Can Get Bored Easily

 As with most intelligent dogs, Akitas tend to get bored easily.
 While they’re not as high energy as say, Border Collies, they do require a good amount of exercise every day.
 If they’re bored, they will go on a destructive streak—that or they’ll find something fun to do, like escaping from the yard.
 To prevent such mischiefs from happening, you should always provide them with enough physical and mental stimulation (offering them an array of dog toys doesn’t hurt either).
 Perhaps you can even introduce them to hiking.

-5. They Can Be Willful and Stubborn
+5. The Akita Can Be Willful and Stubborn

 Many Akitas are challenging to train due to their stubbornness.